MISTY-pipeline/MISTY/README.md

 7  C IV 1548   BinTableHDU     57   111254R x 9C   [E, E, E, E, E, E, E, E, E]
 8  O VI 1032   BinTableHDU     57   107501R x 9C   [E, E, E, E, E, E, E, E, E]

-A thing to be done is to combine extensions 0 and 1 in a clean way, so the following extensions correspond to the LINE_# in the primary header.
+A thing to be done is to combine extensions 0 and 1 in a clean way, so the following extensions correspond to the LINE_no in the primary header.

 In HDU 0, the header contains the following useful cards, for example (and these need to be cleaned up...):

 AUTHOR  = 'molly   '
 DATE    = '2017-05-25T18:36:03.110700'
 RAYSTART= '[ 0.48954376  0.47206     0.5078625 ] unitary'